vafakaramzadegan/EasyDraw/README.md

 def draw(app):
-    ''' codes written in this function are executed repeatedly in each frame, which allows you to create animations. '''
+    ''' codes written in this function are executed in each frame.
+This allows you to create animations. '''
     # draw a rectangle
     app.canvas.rect(0, 0, 100, 100)